ojayde1/GlobalCurrency-CountryData/README.md

 Clean and create the application directory on EC2.

-Securely copy your project files to the EC2 instance.
+Securely copy the project files to the EC2 instance.

 Inside the EC2 instance's shell: